heismauri/rolling-friend-chart/README.md

 ## General options
 ```
 -h, --help       show this help message and exit
+-p, --period     period to get the top items from, default: 7day {7day,1month,3month,6month,12month,overall}
--l, --length {1-100}  length of the top list
+-l, --length     length of the top list, default: 10 {1-100}
 -d, --detail     show the detail of the top list
 ```

 # Output